-TABLE 2.4-1 WILDLIFE SPECIES OF CONCERN

-Species Status Habitat НР SP Comments sequestering toxic chemicals (cardenolides) as a defense against predators.
-The larva then pupates into a chrysalis before emerging 6 to 14 days later as an adult butterfly.
-Vulpes vulpes necator Sierra Nevada red fox Federally Endangered Sierra Nevada red fox sightings have consistently occurred in subalpine habitat and high-elevation conifer areas at elevations ranging from 8,100 to 11,608 feet (ft).
-Subalpine habitat is characterized by a mosaic of high-elevation meadows, rocky areas, scrub vegetation, and woodlands (largely mountain hemlock (Tsuga mertensiana), whitebark pine (Pinus albicaulus), and lodgepole pine (Pinus contorta).
-Snow cover is typically heavy, and the growing season lasts only 7 to 9 weeks.
-Forested areas are typically relatively open and patchy and trees may be stunted and bent (krumholtzed) by the wind and low N N Residential neighborhood in low elevation not suitable habitat for this species.
+TABLE 2.4-1 WILDLIFE SPECIES OF CONCERN Species Status Habitat HP SP Comments Vulpes vulpes necator Sierra Nevada red fox Federally Endangered Sierra Nevada red fox sightings have consistently occurred in subalpine habitat at elevations ranging from 8,100 to 11,608 ft.
+Suitable habitat is characterized by a mosaic of high-elevation meadows, rocky areas, scrub vegetation, and conifer forest ( Tsuga mertensiana , Pinus albicaulus , and P. contorta ).
+Forested areas are typically relatively open and patchy and trees may be stunted and bent (krumholtzed) by the wind and low temperatures.
+(USFWS 2021) No No The Project Area is too low elevation and does not provide suitable habitat for this species.

-TABLE 2.4-1 WILDLIFE SPECIES OF CONCERN

-Species Status Habitat НР SP Comments

-temperatures.
-(USFWS 2021)

 Rana sierrae Sierra Nevada yellow-legged frog (SNYLF) Federally Endangered California Threatened The SNYLF is strongly associated with montane riparian habitats in lodgepole pine, yellow pine sugar pine, white fir whitebark pine and wet meadow vegetation types (Zeiner et al. 1988).
 Typically, SNYLFs prefer well illuminated, sloping banks of meadow streams, riverbanks, isolated pools, and lake borders with vegetation that is continuous to the water's edge.
-No No Project activities are limited to the Right-of-Way of paved roads in the residential neighborhoods.
-No SNYLF suitable habiat exists within the project area.
+Yes No Angora Creek passes under the Project Area through a culvert and there is wet meadow habitat present.
+However, there are no known SNYLF occurrences nearby.
+Work will be performed in the road right-of-way and will not impact potential habitat.